okld/streamlit-elements/README.md

 with elements("callbacks_sync"):

     # If you just want to store callback parameters into Streamlit's session state
-    # like above, you can also use the special callback function sync().
+    # like above, you can also use the special function sync().
     #
-    # When an on_change event occurs, the callback is called with an event data object
+    # When an onChange event occurs, the callback is called with an event data object
     # as argument.
 In the example below, we are synchronizing that event data object with
     # the session state item 'my_event'.
     #